vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 As expected, writing partial cache lines seriously hurts performance:
 ![write_combine]({{ "/img/write_combine.png" }})

+It's worth noting that the cpu only has a limited amount of write combining buffers, so in almost all cases one should immediately write lines without doing any other stores between.

 ### What can we do with this?

 Unfortunately, there's not a whole lot that we can do with just stores on a single thread.